WubbleWobble/python-pymock-silly/README.md

 * The real trouble I had was with dealing with the "No such module" errors.
 Had to put my classes into Thing/ with an \_\_init\_\_.py to make them a module
 * I also tried mocking urllib.request.urlopen, but that didn't work for some reason.
 * Still - this is definitely working:
-  - If you comment the mocker.patch line out, it tries to connect to the urllib
+  - If you comment the mocker.patch line out, it tries to fetch from the URL and times out
   - If you change the 15 to a 16, the assertion says "nope - wrong number!"